 Since many of these signs can be due to a behavioral or training issue - or a medical condition unrelated to the back - it is important to carefully document observations like these and share this detailed history with a vet so that they can come up with the most appropriate diagnostic testing and treatment plan.

-Diagnosing Kissing Spines in Horses
+Diagnosing Kissing Spines

 With a long list of behavioral, performance, and soundness signs possibly pointing to kissing spines in horses, it’s important to confirm the condition or rule it out in order to start appropriate treatment.
 The diagnosis of any disease or condition starts with the veterinarian taking a complete history, which means sitting down with the owner and trainer and talking through their observations.
 Signalment – or age, breed, gender – is also critical to forming a diagnosis.